Brightspace ePortfolio vs. Mahara

 Forms

-When students or colleagues fill out a form template provided by you, a form response is added to the Brightspace ePortfolio as an artifact.
-Students or colleagues can share them, allow you to comment on them or asses the response.
+When students fill in a form template provided by you, a form response is added to the Brightspace ePortfolio as an artifact.
+Students can share them with you either automatically or manually, allow you to comment on them or asses the response.

-Students or colleagues can use and fill out a form template multiple times.
+Students can use and fill in a form template as many times as they need to.

 Use case

-You have set an assignment that requires students to collect evidence which they share with you as a collection.
+You have set an assignment that requires students to collect evidence which they share with you as a collection or in a presentation.
 You could create a form template that will require students to acknowledge that they have included all the necessary items.
-Students fill out the form and add the response to their collection before sharing it with you.
+Students fill out the form and add the response to their collection or presentation before sharing it with you.
 (Figure 15)

 Sample form: